xpack-dev-tools/windows-build-tools-xpack/README-RELEASE.md

 - check the latest commits `npm run git-log`
 - update `CHANGELOG.md`; commit with a message like
   _CHANGELOG: prepare npm v4.2.1-1.1_
-- `npm version 4.2.1-1.1`; the first 5 numbers are the same as the GitHub release; the sixth number is the npm specific version
+- `npm version 4.2.1-1.1`; the first 4 numbers are the same as the GitHub release; the fifth number is the npm specific version
 - `npm pack` and check the content of the archive, which should list only the `package.json`, the `README.md`, `LICENSE` and `CHANGELOG.md`
 - push the `xpack-develop` branch to GitHub